15 Easy Steps to Designing a Green Home

 Water-based Paints

 Water-based paints allow easy cleanup with soap and warm water.
-Have little or no hazardous fumes.
-Low odor during application and no odor once the paint is dry.
+They produce little or no hazardous fumes, have a low odor during application, and do not smell once the paint is dry.

-With no off-gassing painted areas can be occupied sooner, without any odor complaints.
+With no off-gassing, painted areas can be occupied sooner without odor complaints.
 The paints are not deemed hazardous waste.

 Easy Cleanup

-The types of paints include lime wash, French wash, oxides, and acrylic treatments.
-ConsumerReports.org has a report on interior paints available on the website.
+Paint types include lime wash, French wash, oxides, and acrylic treatments.
+ConsumerReports.org has a report on interior paints available on its website.

 2. Select pre-used furniture

-Instead of buying new furniture, it can be exciting to go foraging and choose some pre-loved furniture.
-A few years ago I was doing a series of talks at a home expo.
+Instead of buying new furniture, it can be exciting to go foraging and choose some pre-loved pieces.
+A few years ago, I gave a series of talks at a home expo.

 I enjoyed meeting the exhibitors.
 I had an interesting discussion with a pre-loved furniture dealer.
-He said he was concerned about the cheap furniture on offer in many stores.
+He said he was concerned about the cheap furniture in many stores.

-He felt many young people would be better off buying the older well made, solid second-hand furniture pieces than the flimsy new furniture.
+He felt many young people would be better off buying older, well-made, solid second-hand furniture pieces than the flimsy new furniture.

 He said many of his classic modern pieces would hold their value and could be resold at the same price they were bought for.